 Defeating the Dragon.
 John’s vision inspires and instructs the church by showing them those believers in God’s throne room who “have conquered him by the blood of the Lamb and by the word of their testimony, for they loved not their lives even unto death.”
 (12:11) They overcame accusation by the blood that washes away all sins, giving a clear conscience before God (Hebrews 9:14).
 They overcame deception by their testimony that Christ is risen, having conquered death (Matthew 28:6; 1 Corinthians 15:8ff).
 They overcome the threat of violence and the love of pleasure by following Christ’s example of enduring all for the prize set before them (Hebrews 12:1-3).

 In chapter 13 this drama is depicted in greater detail, unveiling more of the church’s struggle on earth.

 Bringing it Home.

-We are right to ask the question the early believers struggled with: If Jesus is victorious, and Satan is defeated, why are things so bad?
+We are right to ask the question the early believers struggled with: If Jesus is victorious, and Satan is defeated, why are things in such a bad way?

 This apocalyptic vision describes our context by unveiling the reality of Satan’s vengeful pursuit of Christ’s church.
 Satan is angry because he is losing his domain and his time is short.
-It helps us understand that we live in this period where God’s redemptive grace leans a measure of protection and provision for the church, while opening a door for the nations to turn to him in light of his redemptive judgments.
+It helps us to understand that we live in this period where God’s redemptive grace gives a measure of protection and provision to the church, while opening a door for the nations to turn to him through his redemptive judgments.